Gap Year Program

 What Will I Do?

-Lead: You will co-lead short-term Tivnu programs for members of the local community, magnifying the impact of the skills you gain.
-Finally, you will collaborate with Tivnu staff in planning some of our own educational and recreational activities.
+Lead: We co-lead short-term Tivnu programs for members of the local community and plan our own educational and recreational activities.

 For more information on: